COBOL SQL TRACING INSTRUCTIONS

 16 = All other API calls except SSBs

-32 = Set Select Buffers (holds values of columns to be selected.
+32 = Set Select Buffers (holds values of columns to be

 64 = Database API specific calls